jflamy/owlcms4/docs/Gitpod.md

 #### Starting the application

-The workspace contains owlcms and all its siblings.
-To get started
+The workspace contains owlcms and all its siblings such as the public results relay, the cloud updater, and the installer.
+To get started it is necessary to go to the owlcms directory.

 1. go to the owlcms directory `cd owlcms`
 2. Start the application by typing `mvn exec:java`  (`mvn` is short for "Maven", the program that keeps track of all the libraries required and of all the rules for building the package).